-CCLS promotes its services and events on its Web site and Facebook page; through its newsletter and emails to its extended community network.
-Much of CCLS' communication is also presented in Spanish.
+CCLS promotes its services and events on its Web site and Facebook page; through its newsletter and emails to its extended community network; and through public service announcements in local media.
+Much of CCLS' communication is presented in the Spanish language.